-Steps
+Steps:

-After the POST memory test begins and before the operating system boot begins.
+After the POST memory test begins and before the operating system boot begins, look for a message which says "Press <Ctrl-F> to enter RAID Option ROM Utility".
 Press <Ctrl> + <R> to enter the RAID BIOS setup utility.
 Creating a RAID Array

-- 1. To create a new array, press <Enter> on the Create Array option. - The selection bar will move to the Disks section on the right of the screen.
+- 1. To create a new array, press <Enter> on the Create Array option. - 2.
+The selection bar will move to the Disks section on the right of the screen.
 Select the hard drives to be included in the RAID array.
 Use the up or down arrow key to select a hard drive and press <Insert>.
 The selected hard drive will be shown in green.
 To use all of the hard drives, simply press to select all.
-Then press <Enter> and the selection bar will move to the User Input section on the left bottom of the screen. - First, select a RAID mode and press <Enter>.
+Then press <Enter> and the selection bar will move to the User Input section on the left bottom of the screen. - 3.
+First, select a RAID mode and press <Enter>.
 The selections available depend on the number of the hard drives being installed.
 Then follow the on-screen instructions to specify the array size.
-You can select AII available space to use the maximum size allowed or use the up or down arrow key to adjust the size and press <Enter>. - 4.
+You can select All available space to use the maximum size allowed or use the up or down arrow key to adjust the size and press <Enter>. - 4.
 Select a caching mode.
 Options include Read/Write, Read Only, and None.
 Then press <Enter> to proceed. - Finally, a message which says "Confirm Creation of Array" will appear.
 Press <C> to confirm or <Esc> to return to the previous screen.
-When completed, you will see the new array on the main screen.
 To exit the RAID BIOS utility, press <Esc> and then press <C> to confirm.